LuisFelipeRojasG/LuisFelipeRojasG/README.md

 - 👋 Hi, I’m @LuisFelipeRojasG
-- 👀 I’m interested in Fullstak web developer
+- 👀 I’m interested in Fullstack web developer
-- 🌱 I’m currently learning Booptrap
+- 🌱 I’m currently JavaScript
 - 💞️ I’m looking to collaborate ...
 - 📫 How to reach me ...